(See Important Testing Note below)

 If hip replacement is in your future, you've come to the right place to learn about a truly significant advancement in joint replacement materials, VERILAST Hip Technology.

 It's important to remember that not every hip implant is the same.
-VERILAST Hip Technology is the one technology that directly addresses all three of the most commonly cited concerns associated with hip replacement implants:2
+VERILAST Hip Technology is the one technology that directly addresses two of the most commonly cited concerns associated with hip replacement implants:2

 Whether or not to undergo hip replacement surgery is a very important decision.
 No matter how statistically safe and successful hip replacement surgery has proven to be, every surgery has risks.
 Before making any surgical decision, conversations should take place with your family, your primary care doctor and your orthopaedic surgeon to make sure that hip replacement with VERILAST Technology is the right course of action for your particular situation.